American red fox: Subspecies

 Usually named as subspecies of V. vulpes, Castelló recognized nine valid subspecies of V. fulva, as listed below:

 Habitat

 Vulpes vulpes fulva inhabits the entirety of Canada and most of the United States (east of the Rocky Mountains, except the southern Great Plains and southern Texas).
 The eastern American red fox generally prefers mixed vegetation communities that occur on edge habitats with a high level of diversity.
 In developed areas, the eastern American red fox will inhabit areas that offer a combination of woodland and agricultural land.

 Diet, hunting, and feeding behavior

 The American red fox has a primarily carnivorous diet dominated by small mammals.
 However, as an opportunistic species they will adopt an omnivorous diet that includes plants, fruits, berries, birds, insects and other small animals.
 Food sources can vary depending on region, but cottontail rabbits (Sylvilagus) are the most important prey for eastern American red foxes.
 The American red fox will consume larger animals as carrion and their diet changes depending on seasonal variability.
+Being nocturnal, foxes will choose to hunt and forage for food at night.
+However, it is not uncommon to see red foxes active during the day as well.
+This is especially true in neighborhoods and other populated areas, where foxes can find human trash or pet food left outside.